 For decades, CRT televisions were roomy enough to incorporate relatively decent speakers and sound quality for most people.
 But as screens got flatter and thinner, sound quality inevitably took a hit—and consumer expectations changed—as they began to prefer room-filling surround sound to match the ever-growing size of their widescreen TV.

 Today, it’s not just AV club alums investing in top-of-the-line sound systems to flesh out their home entertainment systems.
-The average consumer is also purchasing quality soundbar and 7.1 home theater solutions.
+The average consumer is also purchasing quality soundbars and 7.1 home theater solutions.

 Thoughtful Construction